deancn/deancn/README.md

 ## Hey there 👋,

 Name: Dean CN, 🇨🇳
 Email: dean@airdb.com

 I am a full-stack developer, currently I am using golang,  and trying to learn about rust langugage due to the network performance.

-Working for NPOs(Non-Profit Organization) part-time.
+We are Working for NPOs(Non-Profit Organization) part-time.

 Welcome to my github pages, And thanks for you follow me!! :)

 ## What's the Airdb?